 Take into account and improve the contrast of texts or data in the email.

 White text on a yellow background can be difficult to read.
 The Litmus Builder tool allows, among other things, to consult a rendering for "colorblind".
 Other tools, such as TanaguruThe following table shows the ratio between two colors.
-It is necessary, as much as possible, to apply a minimum ratio of 4.5:1 on all texts of an email.
+It is necessary, as far as possible, to apply a minimum ratio of 4.5:1 on all texts in an email.
 For texts bigger than 23px or bold texts bigger than 18px, the minimum ratio is even stricter, going down to 3:1.
 A list of tips for create an accessible color palette can be useful, as well as a tool for to know quickly the ratio between colors, font sizes, etc...

 Maintain a logical reading structure (from left to right).

 It also helps recipients with dyslexia to maintain their reading pace.

 The eye at a reference point to start reading each new line.
 While it is acceptable to center text for titles or buttons, it becomes more complex to read when it comes to paragraphs of text.
 It is therefore not recommended to center or justify paragraphs of text.